-Author Information: Margaret Reinhart, MS, MT(ASCP) is a Senior lecturer in Biological Sciences at the University of the Sciences in Philadelphia PA where she teaches hematology, clinical immunology, parasitology, and other related courses.
-She is also adjunct instructor in Hematology at Pennsylvania Hospital, Philadelphia PA.
-She was the MLS Program Director at the University of the Sciences for 30 years.
+Author Information: Margaret Reinhart, MS, MLS(ASCP) is a Senior Lecturer emerita in Biological Sciences at the University of the Sciences in Philadelphia PA where she taught hematology, clinical immunology, parasitology, and other related courses, as well as directed the MLS program for over 30 years.
+She is currently adjunct instructor in Hematology at Pennsylvania Hospital, Philadelphia PA.
 She holds a Masters Degree in Biology and in Health Care Administration.

 Diane M. Valentin, MS, MT(ASCP)MB is Ms. Valentin is a graduate of University of the Sciences in Philadelphia.
 Ms. Valentin is a graduate of University of the Sciences in Philadelphia (MT ’99) who has been working as a medical laboratory professional since her graduation.
 She also has earned a master’s of science degree in Biomedical Informatics, focusing in Bioinformatics, from Rutgers University and a certificate in Molecular Laboratory Diagnostics from Michigan State University.
 She holds two certifications by the American Society of Clinical Pathology (ASCP): Medical Technologist and Technologist in Molecular Biology.